 Future activities of the hIPSCs core facility will also include the derivation of primary organoid culture from adult organs including liver and gut.

-Cambridge is fortunate to have excellent clinical cross-sectional functional imaging facilities with research access to four 1.5T, three 3T MRI systems, four multi-detector CTs (16, 64 and 128 multi-detector), dual source and dual energy CT, more than eight colour flow Doppler US systems, several gamma cameras and PET-CT.
+Cambridge is fortunate to have excellent clinical cross-sectional functional imaging facilities with research access to four 1.5T, three 3T Magnetic resonance imaging (MRI) systems, four multi-detector (computed tomography) CTs (16, 64 and 128 multi-detector), dual source and dual energy CT, more than eight colour flow Doppler US systems, several gamma cameras and positron emission tomography (PET)-CT.

 The MRC clinical infrastructure funding has provided exciting new opportunities with the upgraded 3T and new 7T MRI, PET-MR and a second clinical hyperpolariser.
 In addition, an upgraded and extended GMP PET radiopharmaceutical unit with an on-site cyclotron and state-of-the-art radiochemistry systems with the capability of producing a large range of short-lived and longer-lived PET radiotracers.
 These installations will particularly facilitate and enhance experimental therapeutic trials in dementia, oncology, cardiovascular medicine and within other themes in the Cambridge BRC.